EduuardoPerez/course-of-ChatGPT-prompt-engineering-for-developer/README.md

 ###### 2nd prompt: limiting the response

-Limit the number of words/sentences/characters
+Limit the number of words/sentences/characters, to solve the first issue we got, the text is too long.

 ```plain
 Your task is to help a marketing team create a